-A franchise is a business model in which a franchisor licenses business assets to franchisees.
+A franchise is a business model in which a franchisor licences business assets to franchisees.
 A franchise agreement generally allows the franchise business the right to use the franchisor’s brand.
 It may also cover access to products/suppliers, operational processes and general business support.

 Examples of franchises